pivotal/docs-tap/scst-scan/choreographer.md

 ## Querying the Metadata Store for Vulnerability Results using the Insight CLI

-In a separate terminal, set up a port-forwarding to the Metadata Store running in the cluster:
+1. In a separate terminal, set up a port-forwarding to the Metadata Store by running:
 ```bash
 kubectl port-forward service/metadata-store-app 8443:8443 -n metadata-store
 ```

-Using the `MetadataURL` field in the `kubectl describe` `sourcescan` or `imagescan` output, we can make use of the `insight` CLI to query the Metadata Store for the scan results that were outputted by the Grype Scanner.
+1. Using the `MetadataURL` field in the `kubectl describe` `sourcescan` or `imagescan` output, we can make use of the `insight` CLI to query the Metadata Store for the scan results that were outputted by the Grype Scanner.
+Run:

 ```bash
 # Configure Insight CLI to Authenticate to Metadata Store